Rui Vitória: Al-Nassr

 Within a week of his departure from Benfica, Vitória was hired on an 18-month contract at Saudi Arabian club Al Nassr, ranked second in the Saudi Professional League.
 His first match was a 5–0 win over second-tier Al-Ansar in the last 32 of the King Cup on 14 January 2019.
 The club from Riyadh finished the season as champions.
 He later led Al-Nassr to reach the 2020 AFC Champions League semi-finals, where they only lost to Persepolis on penalties.

 On 27 December 2020, Vitória left the club by mutual consent.
 At the time of his departure, Al-Nassr were 15th in the table, with eight points from ten matches.

 Spartak Moscow

 On 24 May 2021, Vitória joined Russian Premier League club Spartak Moscow on a two-year contract.
 Zarema Salikhova, wife of then-co-owner Leonid Fedun, resigned from the board due to her disagreement with the decision.

 Vitória's record at the club was mixed.
-He had won their Europa League group ahead of Leiceister City and Napoli, for which he gained popularity amongst the fans.
+He had won their Europa League group ahead of Leicester City and Napoli, for which he gained popularity amongst the fans.
 In fact, Spartak beat Napoli both home and away around time when Napoli was first in Serie A. However, the Russian giants were ninth in the league, with a low note being a 7–1 loss to Zenit Saint Petersburg.
 Vitória's contract with Spartak was terminated by mutual agreement on 15 December 2021.